vasapolrittideah/esp32-alarm-clock/README.md

 * `Adafruit_Sensor.h` and `DHT.h`: These libraries are used for reading the temperature and humidity from the DHT22 sensor.
 Adafruit_Sensor.h provides a common interface for working with different types of sensors, while DHT.h is specifically designed for working with DHT series of sensors.

 * `SoftwareSerial.h`: This library allows the user to create a software-based serial port on any digital pin of the ESP32.
 In this project, it is used for serial communication with the PMS7003 sensor, which uses a serial protocol to transmit data.

+## Troubleshooting
+If the readings on the LCD screen are not accurate, check the connections of the sensors and ensure that the correct libraries have been installed.
+If the alarm does not sound, check the code to ensure that the alarm has been set correctly.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 We welcome contributions to improve the project and add new features.